XianyuTech/aspectd/README.md

 Step 1~3 are expected to run each time you want to add aop to a flutter(dart) package.
 4&5 is expected to run only once unless the dart-sdk changes.
 For example, If you upgrade flutter, you need to check if to rerun 4&5.

-If you're using hello_flutter with an aop package not generated locally, remember to run `flutter packages get` in aop package to get aspectd and check 4&5.
+If you're using example with an aop package not generated locally, remember to run `flutter packages get` in aop package to get aspectd and check 4&5.

 # Tutorial